Memegle/memegle/server/README.md

 - After running `docker compose up`, you should be able to access local server at localhost:8080, and mongoDB should also be up at localhost:27017

 ### Running scripts
-- You might need to run `pip install -r ./scripts/requirements` to install dependencies for the scripts to run properly.
+- You might need to run `pip3 install -r ./scripts/requirements` to install dependencies for the scripts to run properly.
 ### Filling Local Database

 - Dataset is uploaded to shared Google Drive
 - The [master](https://drive.google.com/drive/u/0/folders/1Nu1plUq-xfuSrg72PR-MFisYNmTRi_9F) folder contains all processed data
 - The [raw](https://drive.google.com/drive/u/0/folders/1gOO1qCdqdsBnPriZFc5U_FW-iLYUVorQ) folder contains unprocessed data
 - Put all images you want to add to local database under `./raw/`
-- Run `docker-compose up db` to start the MongoDB container
+- Run `docker-compose up -d db` to start the MongoDB container
-- Running `python ./scripts/migrate.py` will all the metadata to the db and move imgs under raw to `./src/main/resources/static/data` to be exposed on the WAR project
+- Running `python3 ./scripts/migrate.py` will all the metadata to the db and move imgs under raw to `./src/main/resources/static/data` to be exposed on the WAR project
 - Run `docker-compose down` to stop the MongoDB container we just started
 - Notice that the current scanning mechanism handles duplicate by checking filename.
 Duplicate images with different filename could be added to the db.